Tuesday, 27 March 2012

 Leaf Carving

-A difficult process with a 60% failure rate, it takes special tools to remove the leaf surface without cutting or removing the veins.
-According to leaf carver Victor Liu, owner of Longal Crafts: "The veins add detail into the subject matter of the carving," he said on his website.
+With a 60% failure rate, it takes special tools to remove the leaf surface without cutting or removing the veins.
+According to leaf carver Victor Liu, owner of Longal Crafts.

 Tarty Pantone